Therapy FAQs

 Payments should be made at the start or end of each session within the day via bank transfer.

-• Prior to the first session, we will talk through telephone or meet online, via Zoom, for 20-minute consultation where we can get a feel for how I work and if you’d like to work with me.
+• Prior to the first session, we will talk through telephone for 20-minute consultation where we can get a feel for how I work and if you’d like to work with me.

 If we decide to work together, we’ll set a regular time slot to meet for our sessions.
 The first session will start with some information gathering.
 We will explore your history and develop an understanding of the reasons that brought you to therapy.
 You might want to set goals to work towards together or you might really enjoy some non-structured, pressure-free space to just be you away from the pressures and roles of everyday life.